oraclesstriker/HomeInfrastructure/README.md

 Just an Aussie Bloke trying to help other like minded IT nuts setup similar IT infrastructure in their own environments/homes/offices.

 # Objectives
-I want to start my Home Assistant journey by integrating my garage door into Home Assistant and open it through my phone.
+I want to start my Home Assistant journey and setup little projects around the house.
+I currently have setup a Smart Garage Door using an ESP8266 and magnetic switch.

 # Infrastructure Design
 I wanted to setup a raspberry pi and host most (if not all of) my applications within it via docker.